How Do I Make A Claim For Treatment?

 - Have an eligible treatment as listed in your policy documents.

-- Pay as you normally would for this treatment, collecting a receipt detailing the exact treatment you’ve had and the person / practice who provided the treatment.
+- Pay as you normally would for this, collecting a receipt detailing the exact treatment you’ve had and the person / practice who provided the treatment.

 - Submit your claim with the insurer — you can do this online, via the insurer’s mobile app or even by printing a physical claims form and posting it in.

-- Get the agreed cash amount towards the treatment you’ve had paid directly into your bank account, usually within 4-7 working days of the insurer receiving the claims form.
+- The insurer pays the agreed cash amount towards the treatment you’ve directly into your bank account, usually within 4-7 working days after receiving the claims form.

-You may wish to check with the insurer that the treatment you’re seeking will be covered, as well as the level of cover the insurer offers for that treatment.
+You may wish to check with the insurer that the policy covers the treatment you’re seeking, as well as the level of cover the insurer offers for that treatment.

 Initial Excess Period

 When you first take out the policy, you may have to wait out an excess period before you can make a claim.
 This will depend on your insurer, but it could be as long as 6 months.

 How Does HMRC Tax A Business Health Cash Plan?